 - A broad rim, neutral colour sun hat

-Ideally, you can do some additional research on the climate of your destination to help decide on what clothes to pack – areas with high altitudes and are much colder in winter, and lower altitude areas are hotter and more humid during summer months.
+We suggest you do some additional research on the climate of your destination to help decide what clothes to pack.
+Areas with high altitudes and are much colder in winter, and lower altitude areas are hotter and more humid during summer months.

-Skip the huge commercial bottles or packaging, the number of products people usually pack are often way too much for the duration of their holiday.
+Skip the huge commercial bottles or packaging.
+The number of products people usually pack are often way too much for the duration of their holiday.
 Transfer your products into smaller plastic bottles with screw tops that will be enough to last for the duration of your adventure.
-The same applies to small tubes of toothpaste and contact lens fluid as an example.
-Do not forget to pack your sunscreen – factor 50 sunscreen, is your best bet!
+The same applies to small tubes of toothpaste and contact lens fluid.
+Do not forget to pack your sunscree!
+We recommend SPF 50 for optimal protection from the bush sun.

-When going on holiday or safari, you wouldn’t want to leave behind any important camera equipment to capture the amazing memories.
-However, some gadgets and camera accessories can weigh a lot and take up extra luggage space.
+When going on holiday or safari, don't forget any camera equipment to capture amazing memories.
+However, please note that some gadgets and camera accessories can weigh a lot and take up extra luggage space.
 Therefore, it is important to only take along what you will certainly need and use!